 The hottest time of year in Banjul, Gambia is normally October.
 Expect maximum daytime temperatures to reach 32°C with very high heat and humidity.

-August is usually the wettest month in Banjul, Gambia with 380mm on average.
-In August there are normally 17 days with some rain.
+In terms of rainfall, August is usually the wettest month in Banjul, Gambia with 380mm on average.
+There are normally 17 days in August with some rain.

 When is it sunniest in the Gambia?